Coding208/Linux-Checklist/I_<3_Lucy.md

 Disable samba (unless readme says otherwise) using sudo service smbd stop and sudo service samba stop (also uninstall samba too)

 Purge netcat.
 Use ```sudo apt-get purge netcat nc netcat-*``` to purge all forms of netcat.

+Secure Ports.
+Follow these steps: sudo ss -ln | grep tcp This lists all open ports Look at the list of open ports and use sudo lsof -i :<Port> to get the program Determine if the port is a backdoor (if it has nc or netcat in the name it is a backdoor) Determine if the program is supposed to be on the computer These ports are safe: 22, 53, 631, 35509

+Disable FTP services:
+Bring up a terminal, and type ```service --status-all``` and press Enter Type ```sudo apt-get remove pure-ftpd``` and press Enter.
+Type the password, and press enter.
+Hit yes, and enter.

 </details>
 <details open>